Paige Hurd: Career

 Hurd appeared in Jasmine Villegas's music video for "I Own This" and Steph Jones's music video for "Beautiful."
 She was Justin Bieber's love interest in the music video of "Never Let You Go."
 She was featured in Romeo Miller's music video "Mistletoe".
 Hurd started her acting career training with Dallas Young Actors Studio, directed by Linda Seto.
 She is starring in a new movie called "Crosstown" with well-known actors and actresses such as Vivica A. Fox.
 She was also featured in two of singer Trevante's music videos "Be Your First" and "Forever."
 In 2014, Paige starred in G-Eazy's music video for the single "I Mean It."
 And in 2012, she participated in the music video of Nas titled "Daughters".

-In 2019, she began starring as one of the lead roles in the hit show Tyler Perry's The Oval where she plays as the first daughter "Gayle Franklin" who is rebellious and a wild child.
-She is not related to actress Michelle Hurd.
+In 2019, she began starring as one of the lead roles in the hit show Tyler Perry's The Oval, where she played as the first daughter "Gayle Franklin", who is rebellious and a wild child she left during season 2.
+From 2020 to 2023, she starred as Lauren Baldwin in Power Book II: Ghost, which serves as a sequel and spin off to the original series Power.